isc-projects/stork/doc/install.rst

 .. warning::

-   Prometheus ``/metrics`` endpoint doesn't provide any authentication mechanism.
+   Prometheus ``/metrics`` endpoint doesn't require any authentication.
-   It means that it should be secure on the network level, for example, in a firewall.
+   It means that it should be secured at the network level, for example, with a firewall.
-   Only restricted IP hosts (Prometheus servers) should be able to establish a connection to this endpoint.
+   Only restricted IP hosts (Prometheus servers) should be able to establish connections to this endpoint.

 After restarting, the Prometheus web interface can be used to inspect whether statistics are exported properly.
-Kea statistics use the ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total); BIND 9 statistics will eventually use the ``bind_`` prefix (e.g. bind_incoming_queries_tcp), Stork Server statistics use the ``server_`` prefix.
+Kea statistics use the ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total); BIND 9 statistics will eventually use the ``bind_`` prefix (e.g. bind_incoming_queries_tcp); Stork Server statistics use the ``server_`` prefix.

 Grafana Integration
 -------------------